varunyvr5856/Varun-Reddy-Yenumula/README.md

 ## Hi, I’m Varun 👋

-I’m working as a Connections Analyst and learning AWS through hands-on projects.
+I’m working as a Connections Analyst.
 My focus is mainly on cloud networking, security, and real-world architecture patterns.

 ### Featured Project